-The combined reservoir storage level of Choke Canyon Reservoir and Lake Corpus Christi is the triggering criterion that is monitored for determining drought stages, based on the TCEQ 2001 Agreed Order (amended April 17, 2001) relating to inflows into Nueces Bay and Estuary.
+The triggering criterion to be monitored for determining drought response stages is the combined reservoir storage levels of Choke Canyon Reservoir and Lake Corpus Christi, The combined reservoir storage level of Choke Canyon Reservoir and Lake Corpus Christi is the triggering criterion that is monitored for determining drought stages, based on the TCEQ 2001 Agreed Order (amended April 17, 2001) relating to inflows into Nueces Bay and Estuary.
 The full Agreed Order is in the Appendix.